-If you’ve inherited a property and you’re planning to sell it, make sure you read this blog post for 3 tips about how to price your inherited home in Monterey County for sale…
+If you’ve inherited a property and you’re planning to sell it, make sure you read this blog post for 3 tips about how to price your inherited home in Bakersfield for sale…

 Tip #1: Price Quick To Sell

 Some people price their inherited property at an amount they think the market might pay for the house.
 However, there are many factors that go into this price and one of the biggest considerations is: how fast do you want to sell?
 Selling through an agent “on the market” can take months, and you’ll have to pay for the house and maintain the property the entire time.
 That can be costly and can eat into the higher price.

 Many property owners quickly learn that they’re almost better off to price slightly lower for a faster sale… they might get less for the house but they also pay less on repairs, carrying costs, effort, and time, so it’s ultimately a trade-off that might turn out to be a total wash.

 Tip #2: Avoid Pricing Based On Fond Memories Or Emotion

 One of the biggest challenges that property owners of inherited property face when trying to price their property for sale is separating the happy memories from the true value of the house.
 The house might be worth a certain amount on the market but you may have such fond memories of growing up in the house or of happy times in the house that you accidentally use that emotion to increase the price.
 (This is VERY common.)

 A better approach would be to work with a real estate company and find out what they can offer you, and recognize that the price might be lower than you were expecting… not because the house isn’t worth as much but because your wonderful memories have accidentally inflated the price!